fact-benchmark/factbenchmark/how.md

 <li>Any dataset containing claims with associated “truth” labels is going to be contested as biased.</li>
 </ul>

 It is our intention to address all four of these challenges by providing a unbiased, independent, open, shared data resource of tagged data in collaboration with our members.
-We also hope to go some way towards addressing the question of bias with a principled bayesian approach, as described in more detail below.
+We also hope to go some way towards addressing the question of bias with a principled Bayesian approach, as described in more detail below.

 We wish to acknowledge the great work already done in the area of 'fake news benchmarks' - such as the <a href="https://www.cs.ucsb.edu/~william/software.html">LIAR</a> benchmark dataset,  the work done by <a href="http://fever.ai/">fever.ai</a>, <a href="https://idir-server2.uta.edu/claimbuster/">claimbuster</a>, <a href="http://www.fakenewschallenge.org">fakenewschallenge.org</a> and the many others who have been working on the problem of creating research and benchmark data sets - many of whom we are proud to have as members.